 Indigenous Cultural Program

-The Indigenous Cultural program features International didgeridoo performer & composer, William Barton, Warren H Williams & The MSB Didge Kids.
+The Indigenous Cultural program features free workshops, didgeridoo master William Barton, Warren H Williams & The MSB Didge Kids.

-Sneak Peak Schedule: (Full details will be advised in final program)
+Sneak Peak Performance Schedule (Full details will be advised in final program):

 Tuesday 19 September: Take your seats in the Winton Shire Hall for the spectacular Opening Concert featuring William Barton, Warren H Williams & the MSB Didge Kids